ilbers/isar/RECIPE-API-CHANGELOG.md

 ### Change default "NAME:TAG" when building container images

 The "NAME" used to be rather static and the TAG was always "latest", now the values are derived from recipe variables PN, PV, PR.

+### Renamed variable CONTAINER_FORMATS to CONTAINER_IMAGE_FORMATS

+The meaning remains the same, just the name changed.